hige-itapps/International_Database/scheduled_tasks/README.md

 10. Hit 'ok', and if it asks you if you want to use the arguments you specify, click yes.
 11. Change any other configuration settings you want, then hit 'ok'
 12. Input the admin password for approval

+It is recommended to start each task running every 15 minutes or so to verify their functions.